MapleAlt/Javascript-Search-/README.md

 This project is made by Maple and Maskedwrrg If you make a custom version of this please give credit to both of us.

-If you want the information on the next comming update or more, check the status!
+If you want the information on the next comming update or more check the status!

 Enjoy!